google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 considered power efficient.

-Note: The result returned from `navigator.mediaCapabilities.decodingInfo` will always be supported if the media configuration playback stats have not been recorded yet by the browser.
+Note: The result returned from `navigator.mediaCapabilities.decodingInfo` will always be reported as smooth and power-efficient if the media configuration is supported and playback stats have not been recorded yet by the browser.

 I recommend using a snippet similar to the one below to detect availability and fallback to your current implementation for browsers that